 I am interested in understanding how environmental conditions (natural and anthropogenic) affect life-sustaining activities (feeding and escape performances) of larval fishes.
 In Dr. McHenry's lab, I am currently investigating how larval fish use their sensory systems to capture prey in dark conditions.
+We also have in interest in soft-robotics, bio-inspiration based research.
+We are investigating the functions of sea star tube feet.
+Check it out below.

 What roles does the lateral line system play in foraging larval zebrafish?
 (McHenry Lab)